Home / Coffee knowledge / Host for Kassensturz broadcast on the topic of capsules

 For the record

-I would have found it interesting to taste more coffees, also to put the results in relation to international specialty capsules or even Beluga from Café Royal.
+I would have found it interesting to taste even more coffees, also to put the results into perspective with international specialty capsules or even Beluga from Café Royal.

-The environmental factor of capsules was not considered in the report.
-Of course, we are very critical of any waste generated in connection with brewing coffee.
-After all, you can make really great coffee yourself quite easily, from filter coffee to espresso.
+The environmental factor of capsules was not addressed in the segment.
+Naturally, we look very critically at any waste generated in connection with brewing coffee.
+After all, you can make really great coffee quite easily yourself, from filter coffee to espresso.

 What do you think?